Management courses

 Masters degrees in management

-Postgraduate management courses are available at a number of universities.
+Postgraduate management courses are available at most universities.
 You could study a general management course to keep your options open, such as the:

 - MSc Management at Queen's University Belfast